DigitalTypewriter/HTGAA_26Spring_DT/content/homework/week-06-hw-genetic-circuits-part-i/_index.md

   - Explain the other method in 5 - 7 sentences plus diagrams (either handmade or online).
   - Model this assembly method with Benchling or Asimov Kernel!

+**Golden Gate Assembly is a cloning method that uses Type IIS restriction enzymes, which cut DNA outside of their recognition sequence rather than within it.
+Because the cut site is offset, these enzymes generate custom 4‑bp overhangs that you can design to be unique and complementary between fragments.
+During the reaction, digestion and ligation occur simultaneously: the Type IIS enzyme cuts to expose the designed overhangs, and T4 ligase immediately joins matching fragments.
+Once fragments are ligated, the recognition sites are removed (“scarless”), preventing re‑cutting and driving the reaction toward the final assembled product.
+This allows directional, multi‑fragment assembly in a single tube with high efficiency.
+Golden Gate is especially useful for modular cloning systems (e.g., MoClo, GoldenBraid) where standardized overhangs enable rapid construction of complex plasmids.**

 ## Assignment: Asimov Kernel
 1. Create a Repository for your work
 2. Create a blank Notebook entry to document the homework and save it to that Repository